susanyang17/doc/tutorial/database.md

     ...
 }
 ```
-Then, you can implement related application logic in each listener.
+Then, you can implement related application logic in each listener according to your requirements.

 ## Populate Data into Cells